Edward Bowen (politician): Life

 Born in Kinsale in 1780, he was the son of James Bowen (1740–1796), Staff Surgeon in the British Army, who died at Martinique.
 His mother, Isabella, was the daughter of Richard Sheffield Cassan of Sheffield, County Offaly, and his wife Isabella Hamilton, sister of the Rt.
 Rev. Hugh Hamilton, Bishop of Ossory.
 Educated at Drogheda Academy, Bowen came to Lower Canada in 1797, with his great-aunt Anne Hamilton, and her husband, Lt.-Colonel Henry Caldwell.
 He studied law and entered the offices of Jonathan Sewell.
 He was called to the bar of Lower Canada in 1803.
 Bowen served as Lieutenant and then Captain in the Quebec militia.

 In 1808, he was chosen as attorney general for Lower Canada by Governor Sir James Henry Craig; he was forced to step down after Norman Fitzgerald Uniacke was chosen by the authorities in London.
 He was named King's Counsel in 1809, and also served as acting attorney general from 1810 to 1812.
 In 1809, he was elected to the Legislative Assembly of Lower Canada for William-Henry; he supported the English party.
 In 1812, he was named judge in the Court of King's Bench at Quebec.
 He was named to the Legislative Council in 1824.
 In 1849, he was named chief justice to the newly appointed Superior Court.
 Bowen also served as French translator for the Executive Council and French secretary for the province.

 He died at Quebec City in 1866, and was buried at Mount Hermon Cemetery, section A, in the formerly independent city of Sillery, which was amalgamated into Quebec City, in 2002.
 The Rev. G. V. Housman, of the Church of England, was the officiating clergyman.
 Bowen was the owner of the cemetery's land in 1830.

 For many years a portrait of Edward Bowen hung in the Senate chamber in Ottawa.

+It is documented within Bowen's online biography in the Dictionary of Canadian Biography(aka the DBC in French) that his "family relationships, social connections, his numerous offices, and obvious ability all ensured Edward Bowen a place in the élite of important colonial officials who, together with the British commercial bourgeoisie, monopolized the executive power and state patronage (positions, land speculation, contracts), and controlled much of the legislative power.
+Unlike many of this group, Bowen had a good knowledge of French and of French laws."